On Air Now

 Many people hear her low notes and instantly assume that she must be a contralto - but don’t be deceived.
 She actually produces these signature growls using quite a tense chest mix, her voice really comes into its own as she moves up in her register, becoming most clear between C4 (middle C) to C5.

 When you also consider her warm, rich tone, it’s most likely that she’s a lyric mezzo-soprano.
-This Fach is described as strong, flexible and lachrymose, and is suited to roles such as Cherubino in the Marriage Of Figaro, and Nancy in Albert Herring:
+This Fach is described as strong, flexible and lachrymose, and is suited to roles such as Cherubino in Mozart's The Marriage Of Figaro, and Nancy in Britten's Albert Herring: